Gomathyjeyshree/product-listing/README.md

 **Product Listing Page**
-This is a simple e-commerce product listing page that allows users to browse products, filter by price and category, and add items to their cart.
+This is a simple e-commerce product listing page that allows users to browse products, filter by price and category, and add items to their cart.<br/>
 **Key Features:**
 Product Listing: Products are fetched from a dummy API (https://fakestoreapi.com/products) and displayed in a grid format.
 Filters: Users can filter products by: